SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 gulp serve --nobrowser
 ```

->**Note:** If you do not have the SPFx developer certificate installed, Workbench will notify you that it is configured not to load scripts from localhost.
-Stop the process that is currently running in the console window, and run the `gulp trust-dev-cert` command in your project directory console to install the developer certificate, and then run the `gulp serve --nobrowser`command again.
+>**Note:** If you do not have the SPFx developer certificate installed, workbench will notify you that it is not configured to load scripts from localhost.
+If this happens, stop the process that is currently running in the console window, run the `gulp trust-dev-cert` command in your project directory console to install the developer certificate, and then run the `gulp serve --nobrowser` command again.

-Notice that we used the ```--nobrowser``` option, since there's no value in launching the local workbench since you currently cannot debug extensions locally.
+>Use the ```--nobrowser``` option because you don't need to launch the local workbench, given that you can't debug extensions locally.

-Once it compiles the code without errors, it will serve the resulting manifest from http://localhost:4321.
+When it compiles the code without errors, it will serve the resulting manifest from http://localhost:4321.

 ![gulp serve](../../../../images/ext-app-gulp-serve.png)